Table of Contents

 All prion diseases affect the gray matter of the central nervous system.
 The hallmark pathologic features of prion encephalopathies are neuronal cell loss, gliosis, and spongiform changes.
 Amyloid deposition has also been reported in prion-related encephalopathies.
 These amyloid depositions are different from the typical beta-amyloid deposits in Alzheimer disease.

-Prions are thought to be protein-only particles but some hypothesize and might actually be nucleic acid-only particles.
-However, the most acceptable theory is that they are protein only particles.
-Prions invade the body through the skin or orally.
-They then get entry to the central nervous system.
+Prions are thought to be protein-only particles, but some hypothesize and might actually be nucleic acid-only particles; however, the most acceptable theory is that they are protein-only particles.
+Prions invade the body through the skin or orally, and they then get entry to the central nervous system.

 Once prions enter the body, they are thought to first reside and replicate in the peripheral lymphoid tissue such as the spleen.
 After a long period of incubation, the particles eventually invade the central nervous system.